brainlife/app-make-white-matter-mask-freesurfer/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-brainlife.app.340-blue.svg)](https://doi.org/10.25663/brainlife.app.340)

-# Make white matter mask in dwi space from Freesurfer
+# Make white matter mask in dMRI space from Freesurfer

 This app will generate a white matter mask from Freesurfer subcortical segmentation using Freesurfer.
 This mask is registered to the DWI image.
 This takes a Freesurfer datatype and a DWI datatype as input and outputs a mask datatype of the white matter.